Quantum Field Theory on compact stars near the Buchdahl limit: Quantum fields in the Buchdahl limit

 The backreaction of quantum effects cannot be neglected if they become of the same order as the classical ones.
 By comparing the classical and quantum central pressures \eqref{pclass0} and \eqref{pq0}, this crossover happens at $\epsilon \sim |d| \left(\ell_P/R \right)^2$, which corresponds to a pressure $p\sim |d|^{-1}\ell_P^{-4}$ and central curvature $\mathcal{R}\sim -|d|^{-1}\ell_P^{-2}$, where $\ell_P$ is the Planck length.
-If $d\ll 1$, this corresponds to sub-Planckain lengths and therefore we cannot trust our semi-classical analysis.
-Instead, if $d\gg 1$, the QFT effects cannot be neglected in this regime.
+If $d\ll 1$, then this corresponds to sub-Planckian lengths and therefore we cannot trust our semiclassical analysis.
+Instead, if $d\gg 1$, then the QFT effects cannot be neglected in this regime.
 For this specific equation of state, a different, earlier crossover is found if the energy densities are compared instead.
 However, the impact of the constant energy density on the metric is negligible compared to that of the diverging central pressure, in the Buchdahl limit.

 We will not address the problem of full backreaction in this work.
 Nevertheless, some general features of a linearized approximation provide useful insight.
-Consider the trace of the semi-classical equations \eqref{semi-cl-einstein},
+Consider the trace of the semiclassical equations \eqref{semi-cl-einstein},

 evaluated at the origin, as we approach the Buchdahl limit.
 In the absence of the quantum corrections, the right-hand side of \eqref{semi-cl-trace} diverges as $\epsilon^{-1}$ as shown in \eqref{Ricci0}.
 However, as we see from \eqref{rhoq0} and \eqref{pq0}, the quantum contributions of the last three terms scale as $-d \epsilon^{-2}$.